 RANDY DUNBAR

-Wanderlust
+(Danderlust)

 TRAVELS HERE AND THERE

 8

-Asia

-Japan

-China
+ASIA

-Honk Kong Singapore
+Japan China Honk Kong

-Taiwan

-Thailand
+Singapore Taiwan Thailand

 20

-MADIVES
+Madives

 Male

 24

 EUROPE

 Italy

 France

+Spain

+Greece

-Spain Greece 46
+46

 EGYPT

-Cairo

-Aswan Nile River
+Cairo Aswan Nile River

 58

-Mexico
+MEXICO

 Mexico City

 San Miguel Allende

 Isla Mujeres

 Cancun

 Holbox

-Tulum Puerto Villarta
+Tulum

-Playa del Carmen
+Tulum Puerto Villarta Playa del Carmen Cozumel Guadalajara Tijuana

-Cozumel

-Guadalajara Tijuana

 62

 DETOURS

 Salton Sea Mono Lake

 66

 Los Angeles

-Angel's Flight Hollywood City of Portraits for Mary and Steve

-who took me by the hand
+Angel's Flight Hollywood for Mary and Steve who took me by the hand

 special thanks to:

+ZUKE OSHIRO

+RICHARD VELASCO

+PAUL BURDITCH

+NIKI SMART

+JOHN MILLER

+JOHN SKALICKY

+©2024 RANDY DUNBAR.
+ALL RIGHTS RESERVED.

-ZUKE OSHIRO RICHARD VELASCO PAUL BURDITCH NIKI SMART JOHN MILLER JOHN SKALICKY 6 [wanderlust] "It's always best to start at the beginning." - Glinda of Oz, 1920 NTRODUCTION My family rarely left the country.
+6 [wanderlust] "It's always best to start at the beginning." - Glinda of Oz, 1920 -NTRODUCTION My family rarely left the United States.
 Other than some road trips to Tijuana, the National Parks, and Crestline, we never left the country.
 My brother, bless him, did stray off to Alaska to live for a time.
 That's it.
 At an early age, I did visit San Francisco and Palm Springs frequently, and after high school, trips to New York City were frequent.
 But it wasn't until that first flight to Hawaii that the notion that travel could make you feel different happened.
 It's not easy to know just what it is because, until you've been there, you're only speculating.
 As I think about it, having grown up and still living in Los Angeles, despite that sojourn of eight years in New York City, I know this town, maybe too well.
 A trip to Bali in the 90s convinced me that what I was seeking was "otherness," something other than American culture.
-When a barechested woman was walking down a dirt road in Ubud with fruit on her head, I thought- I'm not in American anymore.
-Later, a bloody cockfight would cement that notion.
+When a bare-chested woman was walking down a dirt road in Ubud with fruit on her head, I thought-I'm not in America anymore.
+Later, witnessing a bloody cockfight would cement that notion.
 Heat and humidity could not wrest my love of traveling from me.
-I went to Bali.
-Australia, Europe, the Maldives, Mexico, Belize, and many other countries I didn't always have a camera.
-I missed what I am sure would have been an award-winning photo (Paris 2015, Vogue's 95th Anniversary Party) and numerous other "moments" where people shifted, the light changed, or a car blocked the view.
+I went to Bali, Australia, Europe, the Maldives, Mexico, Belize, and many other countries.
+For many years, I made every effort to be somewhere else on my birthday-Japan, Paris, Greece, Bangkok, Rome, Hong Kong.
+In the end, it could be the fatigue of the familiar that demandd new scenery, new music, and a new language.
+Travel has rarely been a burden, but more of a sense of anticipation.
+Planning is half the fun!
+I didn't always have a camera.
+I missed what I am sure would have been an award-winning photo (Paris, 2015, Vogue's 95th Anniversary Party at the Hôtel Potocki) and numerous other "moments" where people shifted, the light changed, or a car blocked the view.
 Some pictures were taken with a 35mm camera-most with an iPhone, which in many ways is the better camera-certainly when traveling, it is the more convenient tool.
+It is a game of sorts-go to tourist destinations and make every attempt to photograph things differently-a good example was at the Sagrada Família in Barcelona, where holding the camera toward the vaulted ceiling captured some kaleidoscopic images.
 Traveling creates stories.
-All places have their stories, and the people you meet on a journey have their stories.
-We engage with a culture other than the one we know-language, cuisine, and dress come together to create a story vastly unique and, for many, wonderous.
-It can be arduous and boring (airports, delayed flights, and toll tickets from other countries), but the first exploration on the street will make it all worthwhile
+And all places have their stories, as do the people you meet.
+We engage with a culture other than the one we know-language, cuisine, and dress come together to create a story vastly unique and, for many, transformative.
+It can be arduous and boring (airports, delayed flights, and toll tickets from other countries), but with the first exploration of the streets, the cuisine, the art, and the music, all the initial logistics fade.

-ASIA

 Japan

 China

 Honk Kong

 Singapore

 Taiwan